lorenzo-rovigatti/poresize/README.md

 The code can be compiled with the following commands:

 	cd poresize       # enter the poresize folder mkdir build       # create a new build folder.
 It is good practice to compile out-of-source cd build
-	cmake ..			# here you can specify additional options, see next section make -j4			# compile baggianalysis.
+	cmake ..          # here you can specify additional options, see next section make -j4          # compile poresize.
 The -jX make option makes it compile the code in parallel by using X threads.

-The poresize observable will be placed in the `bin` folder.
+The poresize executable will be placed in the `bin` folder.

 ## cmake options